-Now what I'm talking about here is not necessarily the dusting and vacuuming, although those are all great things to teach kids too, but I'm talking about teaching kids how to create an uncluttered space, where everything has a home and the kids know how to put things away when they are done using them, so the space can be maintained over months (not days!).
-This is the perfect time of year for kids to tackle a de-cluttering project- whether you are a few weeks out from the start of school (as we are), or even if your kids have just started school- chances are the homework hasn't ramped up yet, and they can find some time in their schedule to get their rooms ready for the school year to come.
+Now what I'm talking about here is not necessarily dusting and vacuuming, although those are all great things to teach kids too, but I'm talking about teaching kids how to create an uncluttered space, where everything has a home, and the kids know how to put things away when they are done using them, so the area can be maintained over months (not days!).

 Step 1: Gather the Tools

 Before you can dig in and start decluttering and cleaning, you'll want to gather several empty boxes or laundry baskets so that you will have a place to sort and “stage” items.

 You will want one box or bin to hold items that you want to donate, another one to hold items that need to be returned to other places in your home, and you'll also need a large garbage bag to gather up the trash.

 I also find it helpful to use another box to hold paper for recycling- because kids seem to collect tons of school paperwork, notes, and drawings in their rooms!